astubbings/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach executes your function once on each element in the array. map creates a new array with the results of your function stored in that new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? everything in JS is an object. a function is an object. scope says a method is a function that belongs in the scope of an object.

 3. What is closure?
+    functions create their own scope. if another functionB is nested inside functionA then functionB can inherit data from outside going to the parent functionA but it can't get data from functionC which is closure. bascially inheritance rules for data based on nesting.

 4. Describe the four rules of the 'this' keyword.
+    --a--Window or Global object binding - when none of the other rules apply 'this' defaults to the window Object

+    --b--most of the time we will use Implicit Binding which means 'this' refers to the object it is contained in (best way i can think about it.)

+    --c--New Binding is when we use a Constructor to make new Objects and we can use a 'new' method outside of the constructor function and that allows to the constructor to make new objects

+    --d--seems like explicit binding is an extension of new binding but this is explicitly defined outside the constructor and the new const.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() behaves like .call and inherits functions of the parent object (the extends object points to the parent object)

 ## Project Set up